JaapvanEkris/openrowingmonitor/docs/installation.md

 ### To use BLE and open the Web-Server on port 80

-#### Running Open Rowing Monitor without root permissions (optional)
+#### Running OpenRowingMonitor without root permissions (optional)

-The default installation will run Open Rowing Monitor with root permissions.
+The default installation will run OpenRowingMonitor with root permissions.
 You can also run it as normal user by issueing the following command:

 ```zsh
 sudo setcap cap_net_bind_service,cap_net_raw=+eip $(eval readlink -f `which node`)